IBM-Verify/verify-antenna-recipes/deploying/transmitter/kubernetes/README.md

 >
 > You will need to perform these steps only if you choose not to clone this Github repository to your local system.

-You will build a directory structure that matches [configs](configs).
+You will build a directory structure that matches [configs](../container-runtime/configs).

-Create a directory in your system called `antenna-transmitter` and copy the contents of the [configs](configs) directory into it.
+Create a directory in your system called `antenna-transmitter` and copy the contents of the [configs](../container-runtime/configs) directory into it.
 All commands from this point onwards will be executed from the `antenna-transmitter` directory.

+Copy the following files into `antenna-transmitter` directory:

+- `transmitter-deployment.yaml`: This is the Kubernetes deployment manifest.
+- `transmitter-service.yaml`: This is the Kubernetes service manifest.
+- `transmitter-pvc.yaml`: This is the persistent volume definition for the SQLite database.

 ### Generate keys and certificates